guochengqian/TENet/datasets/readme.md

 # Instruction on how we create PixelShift Dataset
+This readme file is only for readers who are interested in how our dataset is generated.

 # Step 1: read Sony ARW (Pixel Shift: 4 Raws for each scene), save the RGGB file as .mat

     python generate_pixelshift.py